 Once you start walking around, there are lots of pathways available and you can sometimes get a bit lost!
-Make sure not to just stay on the main paths, there are many nice smaller alleys if you look around.
+Make sure not to only stay on the main paths, there are many nice smaller alleys if you look around.

 I ended up going to the area twice, but both times during the day.
 The second time I arrived, my Didi driver dropped me off in a different place than I entered from the first time.
 I ended up entering through an area that was anything but touristy, I was pretty much the only visitor walking around.
-I felt a bit lost, and was hoping to quickly get to the area I had already been to.
+I felt a bit lost, and was hoping to get to the area I had already been to quickly.

 But it turned out to be a blessing in disguise as the area ended up being very interesting.
-It’s so different from the tourist area, it was like the area hadn’t been been touched for decades.
+It’s so different from the tourist area, it was like the area hadn’t been touched for decades.
 Eventually I found my way to where the main touristy part of Ciqikou is, but I really wish I could have spent some time in that other area.
 There were definitely some good photo opportunities there.

 The next time I visit Chongqing, I would like to check out the area at nighttime, I think it would look fabulous.

 Speaking of looking fabulous at nighttime, you have to check out Hongyadong, it’s incredible!